SuperNEMO-DBD/Falaise/CONTRIBUTING.md

 ### Merge Request Review and Testing

-After submitting your Topic Branch as a Pull Request it is tested and reviewed, this process being managed through its page on GitHub under https://github.com/supernemo-dbd/falaise/pull_requests.
+After submitting your Topic Branch as a Pull Request it is tested and reviewed, this process being managed through [the Pull Requests page for Falaise](https://github.com/supernemo-dbd/falaise/pull_requests).
 This page lists all in progress Pull Requests, so simply find yours by the `Title` you entered for it.
 The page for your Pull Request is basically a thread of comments to which collaborators and you can post on to discuss its status and progress through review